Rust is quickly cementing itself as the language of choice for writing

 ~/code/terraform/infrastructure-as-code

-the option to use Skim instead but the project maintainer currently
+to use Skim instead but the project maintainer currently does not want

-does not want to switch to Skim as the default despite it also being
+to switch to Skim as the default despite it also being written in Rust

-in Rust as Skim currently does not work with Windows, some way to
+as Skim currently does not work with Windows, some way to choose